-The Turkish banking industry has undergone significant consolidation over the past decade with the total number of banks (including deposit-taking banks, investment banks and development banks) declining from 81 in 1999 to 45 on December 31, 2008, which stayed at that level until February 2011 when Fortis Bank A.Ş. merged with Türk Ekonomi Bankası A.Ş.
+As a result of the difficult operating environment for the Turkish banking industry in the late 1990s and early 2000s, the Turkish banking industry has undergone significant consolidation over the past decade with the total number of banks (including deposit-taking banks, investment banks and development banks) declining from 81 in 1999 to 45 on December 31, 2008, which stayed at that level until February 2011 when Fortis Bank A.Ş. merged with Türk Ekonomi Bankası A.Ş.
 In October 2012, Odea Bank A.Ş. commenced operations and Standard Chartered Bank purchased Credit Agricole Yatırım Bankası Türk Anonim Şirketi.
 In December 2012, the Burgan Bank Group became Eurobank Tekfen Bank's majority shareholder with its acquisition of a 99.26% stake as a result of its purchase of shares previously belonging to Eurobank and Tekfen Holding.
 In January 2013, Eurobank Tekfen Bank began doing business under its new name, Burgan Bank A.Ş., following completion of formalities pertaining to the change of the bank's legal name.
 In addition, on December 20, 2012, the BRSA resolved to permit the establishment of a new deposit bank to be controlled by Bank of Tokyo-Mitsubishi UFJ Ltd, the operating license for which was given by the Banking Regulation and Supervision Board decision in September 2013.
+On November 15, 2013, Portigon AG (previously WestLB) entered into a liquidation process, after having ceased its operations in Turkey in August 2013.
+The BRSA announced its approval of the establishment of the main Istanbul branch of a new deposit bank, Intesa Sanpaolo S.p.A.
+Italy on May 9, 2013 and the BRSA announced its approval of the related operating license on May 29, 2014.
+The BRSA also announced its approval of the establishment of Rabobank A.Ş. on August 1, 2014 (with the approval of its operating license on September 4, 2014).
 A number of banks were transferred to the SDIF and eventually removed from the banking system through mergers or liquidations.
 The table below shows the evolution of the number of banks in the Turkish banking system as of the end of each indicated year.

-2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 Number of banks 48 47 46 46 45 45 45 44 45 46
+2005 2006 2007 2008 2009 2010 2011 2012 2013 2014 Number of banks 47 46 46 45 45 45 44 45 46 47